fhiso/sources-and-citations/rdfa-bindings.md

 localisations of a single *citation element value* are needed.

-{.example ...}  The RDFa markup from the previous example can be fixed by using a `localisedElement` to encode the second for of Hayashi's name.
+{.example ...}  The RDFa markup from the previous example can be fixed by using a `localisedElement` to encode the second form of Hayashi's name.
 At its simplest, this alters the two `<span>` elements referring to Hayashi to read: